MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/monitor-report-performance.md

 ## Monitor Premium metrics

-For Power BI Premium capacities, you can use the **Power BI Premium Metrics app** to monitor the health and capacity of your Power BI Premium subscription.
+For Power BI Premium capacities, use the **Power BI Premium Metrics app** to monitor the health and capacity of your Power BI Premium subscription.
 For more information, see [Power BI Premium Metrics app](../service-premium-metrics-app.md).

 ## Next steps